Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/android.md

 ---

 This is the official documentation for the Amplitude Analytics Android SDK.
+This is a legacy SDK.
+If you haven't already deployed this SDK, we recommend using the [Android Kotlin SDK](../android-kotlin) instead.

 !!!info "SDK Resources"
     [Android SDK Reference :material-book:](http://amplitude.github.io/Amplitude-Android/) · [Android SDK Repository :material-github:](https://github.com/amplitude/Amplitude-Android) · [Android SDK Releases :material-code-tags-check:](https://github.com/amplitude/Amplitude-Android/releases)